groue/GRDBSnapshotTesting/Sources/GRDBSnapshotTesting/Documentation.docc/TestingDatabaseContent.md

 ### Testing the golden rule of migrations

 The "golden rule of migrations" is that a migration is never modified once it has been released on users' devices.
-It is this rule that makes sure that the "version 3" of the database has a clear and unique meaning, and that no user device contains a variation that can break expectations.
+It is this rule that makes sure that any specific version of the database schema has a clear and unique meaning, and that no user device contains a variation that could break expectations.

-There is no way to enforce this rule in code.
-But you can write tests, as below:
+This rule can be enforced with tests, as below:

 ```swift
 import XCTest